Project health in the dashboard

 Let your agent debug production

 • Your coding agent can now debug your production apps.
-With the new specific query command, your agent can fire ad-hoc SQL against your live logs, traces, and runtime metrics.
+With the new command specific query, your agent can fire ad-hoc SQL against your live logs, traces, and runtime metrics.

 Health checks, faster deploys, volume metrics